Johns Hopkins University: Athletics

 The university's athletic teams are the Johns Hopkins Blue Jays.
 Even though sable and gold are used for academic robes, the university's athletic colors are spirit blue (PMS 284) and black.
 Hopkins celebrates Homecoming in the spring to coincide with the height of the lacrosse season.
 The men's and women's lacrosse teams are in National Collegiate Athletic Association (NCAA) Division I and are affiliate members of the Big Ten Conference.
 Other teams are in Division III and participate in the Centennial Conference.
 JHU is also home to the Lacrosse Museum and National Hall of Fame, maintained by US Lacrosse.

-Men's lacrosse

 The school's most prominent team is its men's lacrosse team.
 The team has won 44 national titles, nine NCAA Division I titles in 2007, 2005, 1987, 1985, 1984, 1980, 1979, 1978, and 1974, and 29 USILA championships, and six Intercollegiate Lacross Association (ILA) titles.

-Hopkins's primary lacrosse rivals are Princeton University, Syracuse University, and the University of Virginia; its primary intrastate rivals are Loyola University Maryland, competing in what is called the "Charles Street Massacre", Towson University, the United States Naval Academy, and the University of Maryland.
-The rivalry with Maryland is the oldest.
-The schools have met 111 times since 1899, including three times in playoff matches.

-On June 3, 2013, it was announced that the Blue Jays would join the Big Ten Conference for men's lacrosse when that league begins sponsoring the sport in the 2015 season (2014–15 school year).

-Women's lacrosse

-The women's team is a member of the Big Ten Conference and a former member of the American Lacrosse Conference (ALC).
-The Lady Blue Jays were ranked number 18 in the 2015 Inside Lacrosse Women's DI Media Poll.
-They ranked number 8 in the 2007 Intercollegiate Women's Lacrosse Coaches Association (IWLCA) Poll Division I. The team finished the 2012 season with a 9–9 record and finished the 2013 season with a 10–7 record.
-They finished the 2014 season 15–5.
-On June 17, 2015, it was announced that the Blue Jays would join the Big Ten Conference for women's lacrosse in the 2017 season (2016–17 school year).